sathwik13198/Integratable_chatbot/DEPLOYMENT.md

      - Ensure your `vercel.json` file is in the project root
      - Verify the build command includes `npm install` before `npm run build`
      - Check that the `@vercel/static-build` builder is used for the client
+   - For `Environment Variable references Secret, which does not exist` error:
+     - Make sure to add the environment variable directly in the Vercel dashboard
+     - Go to Project Settings → Environment Variables
+     - Add a variable with name `GEMINI_API_KEY` and value as your actual API key

 ### Debug Mode
 Add to your `.env`: